timkimneu/Assignment5/README.txt

 of interfaces to better describe the functionality in our model so, we created and implemented the appropriate interfaces with abundant text to describe the functionality of our code.

+In order to visualize the GUI, we added classes ScheduleFrame, SchedulePanel, EventFrame, along with their respective interfaces SchFrame, SchPanel, and EvtFrame.
+The interfaces SchFrame and EvtFrame are currently empty, since their implemented class already extends either JavaFrame or JavaPanel and does not need any extra methods.
+ScheduleFrame handles the button clicks and user interaction.
+SchedulePanel paints the components of GUI by illustrating red blocks that represent the events of the schedule, and the grid lines.
+The red blocks that appear on the main frame are activated once a user is selected.
+The options should be preloaded.
+The EventFrame represents the way a user would be able to create or modify an event.
+This is shown once either the buttons "Create event" or "Schedule event" are pressed on the main frame.

+Another class that was added was PlannerRunner, which runs the main program to visualize the GUI.
+This initializes preloaded users' schedules that read from prof.xml and School Schedule.xml.
+It also takes in a new schedule that was initialized, called schedules1.

 Screenshots and jar file is in the main folder (Outside of src)